cotengra.core¶

 See also

-- class cotengra.core.ContractionTreeCompressed(inputs, output, size_dict, track_childless=False, track_flops=False, track_write=False, track_size=False, objective=None)[source]¶
+- class cotengra.core.ContractionTreeCompressed(inputs, output, size_dict, track_childless=False, track_flops=False, track_write=False, track_size=False, objective=None, nodeops='auto')[source]¶

 Bases: